-To compare two blocks of data in the same file, set the file name for File A and File B to be the same file name.
-Then specify which blocks of data to compare in the Limit Comparison box.
-Clicking the Compare button will cause two views of the file to be opened as could be done with the 'Window > Duplicate Window' menu option.
+To compare two blocks of data in the same file, set the file name for $File\ A$ and $File\ B$ to be the same file name.
+Then specify which blocks of data to compare in the $Limit\ Comparison$ box.
+Clicking the Compare button will cause two views of the file to be opened as could be done with the 'Window' menu option.

 The Output Window will appear after a comparison is run.
-This window displays a list of all matches and differences, plus a graphical representation of how the files match.
+This window displays a list of all matches and differences in a Table, plus a graphical representation of how the files match.